webforge-labs/cms/README.md

 A big thank you to [BrowserStack.com](https://www.browserstack.com) for sponsoring a free Live account, that allows us to test on Iphones and other devices.

+## BC Breaks for 2.2.x

+- you need php 7.2 to install

 ## BC Breaks for 2.1.x

 - files uploaded to the media controller will overwrite existing files (but warnings will still be generated)